Skip to content

 Background

-The Fury is built around ArsenalOS, a modular digital backbone enabling rapid updates to autonomous behaviours and mission profiles.
-It uses aluminium airframes and commercial off-the-shelf components to keep unit costs low enough for attritable mass production.
+The Fury demonstrated a mid-flight switch between Shield AI's Hivemind and Anduril's Lattice autonomy software, proving the airframe is software-agnostic and opening the possibility that the two competing platforms may operate interoperably rather than exclusively.
+The Fury is built around ArsenalOS, a modular digital backbone enabling rapid updates to autonomous behaviours and mission profiles, using aluminium airframes and commercial off-the-shelf components to keep unit costs low for attritable mass production.